simeononsecurity/simeononsecurity.ch/content/articles/the-benefits-and-challenges-of-using-open-source-security-tools/index.en.md

 ### Cost Savings

 One of the most significant benefits of using open source security tools is **cost savings**.
 Many open source security tools are free to use, which can help organizations save on software licensing fees.
-Additionally, open source tools often have a lower total cost of ownership than their proprietary counterparts.
+Also, open source tools often have a lower total cost of ownership than their proprietary counterparts.

 ### Flexibility

 Open source security tools are often more **flexible** than proprietary tools.
-This is because they are typically designed with customization and integration in mind.
+This is because they're typically designed with customization and integration in mind.
 This allows organizations to tailor the tools to their specific needs and integrate them with other security tools they may already be using.

 ### Community Support